Frequently Asked Questions (January, 2015)

 So, what is the skills assessment procedure?
 During the interview day, the candidates will visit our Advanced Simulation Clinic (ASC, DentSim) for less than an hour.
-We will ask you to cut a rectangle to specifications in tooth #19 (or #3-6) using one and the same bur.
+We will ask you to prepare an outline shape on tooth #19 (or #3-6) using a tapered fissure bur.
 Note that we will not ask you to cut a specific preparation.
-You will be given an instruction session on the simulator.
+You will be given an instruction session and demonstration on the simulation unit.
 You can ask as many questions you like.
 We will let you practice for about 10 minutes on the assessment project.
 After this, we change to a new tooth and reset the simulator.
-During the next 10 minutes you will work on cutting the rectangle in tooth #19 (or # 3-6) to specifications.
+During the next 10 minutes you will work on preparing the same preparation a second time.
 While you work, you can stop and evaluate your progress.
 If you are happy with your performance, you may stop before the 10 minutes are up.
 That is all there is to it.

 What will we assess?
 We will look at how you sit, how you hold the hand piece, if you know the correct tooth, and if you understood and could follow the instructions.
 The simulator will give a score indicating how close you came to the ideal shape and form of the rectangle.
 The importance of this assessment is less than that of the TOEFL score.
 And, I repeat this is NOT a bench test.

 53. Why should I apply to UMN PASS?
 Are you any good?